-For the years ended December 31, 2022 and 2021, general and administrative expenses totaled \$127.7 million and \$135.8 million, respectively.
+For the years ended December 31, 2023 and 2022, general and administrative expenses totaled \$136.1 million and \$127.7 million, respectively.
 General and administrative expenses consist primarily of corporate management salaries and benefits, professional fees, and other administrative expenses.
-General and administrative expenses decreased from the prior year period primarily as a result of a decrease in corporate management salaries and benefits, which was largely related to lower incentive-based compensation.
+General and administrative expenses increased primarily as a result of an increase in corporate management salaries and benefits, which was largely related to higher incentive-based compensation.